-Richard O. Lempert is the Eric Stein Distinguished University Professor Emeritus of Law and Sociology.
+Professor Richard O. Lempert is the Eric Stein Distinguished University Professor Emeritus of Law and Sociology.
 In the 1993-1994 academic year, he served as acting chair of the Department of Sociology at the University of Michigan, and from 1995- 1998 he was chair of the department.

-In addition to his socio-legal teaching, Prof. Lempert teaches evidence and is coauthor of A Modern Approach to Evidence and edited the volume Evidence.
-He has also written a number of articles in the field of evidence law, including a series of articles on statistical and other issues posed by DNA evidence and an early piece which called the field's attention to the possibility of using Bayes' Theorem as a model for thinking about issues of relevance and proof.
-Recently he has been interested in the role of legal fictions in evidence law.
+In addition to his socio-legal teaching, Lempert teaches evidence and is co-author of A Modern Approach to Evidence and edited the volume Evidence Stories.
+He has also written a number of articles in the field of evidence law, including a series of articles on statistical and other issues posed by DNA evidence and an early piece that called the field's attention to the possibility of using Bayes' Theorem as a model for thinking about issues of relevance and proof.
+Recently he has been co-investigator (with Shari Diamond) on a survey study exploring how scientists relate to the legal system and, with Diamond, organized and edited a special issue of Daedelus addressing issues at the intersection of science and the law.

-Prof. Lempert has served on the University's Presidential Advisory Committee on the Life Sciences and was the founding director of the University's Life Sciences, Values, and Society Program.
+Lempert has served on the University of Michigan's Presidential Advisory Committee on the Life Sciences and was the founding director of the University's Life Sciences, Values, and Society Program.